Improving energy efficiency at home is crucial to saving money and reducing your carbon footprint.

 Upgrade your fittings

-The fittings in your home such as air conditioners or water heaters can be upgraded, too, in order to save energy and money.
-There are energy-saving air conditioning systems available that do the job for a fraction of the price.
+The fittings in your home, such as air conditioners or water heaters, can be upgraded, too, to save energy and money.
+Energy-saving air conditioning systems that do the job for a fraction of the price are available.

-Your water heater is incredibly important to upgrade if you are planning on reducing your energy use, as it is one of the top users of electricity in your home.
-Opting for a tankless water heater helps to save energy as it only heats water when it is needed.
-While this does slightly reduce the flow rate of your water, it is well worth the money saved (and water saved, too!)
-Check out the Water Heater Reviews Site for more information and guidance on finding the best water heater for you.
+Your water heater is incredibly important to upgrade if you plan on reducing your energy use, as it is one of the top electricity users in your home.
+Opting for a tankless water heater helps to save energy as it only heats water when needed.
+While this slightly reduces your water’s flow rate, it is well worth the money saved (and water saved, too!)
+Check out the Water Heater Reviews Site for more information and guidance on finding the best water heater.

 Switch to solar panels

 Fitting your home with solar panels is one of the best ways to save energy, save money, and increase the value of your home.
-Just a few solar panels on your roof can generate a fair amount of clean, safe electricity that is eco-friendly and cost effective in the long run.
-There have been huge advancements in solar energy generation and storing, and you can do your part for the environment and your pocket by using solar powered appliances or panels in your home.
+Just a few solar panels on your roof can generate a fair amount of clean, safe electricity that is eco-friendly and cost-effective in the long run.
+There have been huge advancements in solar energy generation and storage.
+You can do your part for the environment and your pocket by using solar-powered appliances or panels in your home.

-Taking steps towards energy efficiency doesn’t have to be expensive – you can do little things like allowing for natural light in your living space, insulating your home with thick curtains, reducing water pressure in your shower heads, and taking care to minimise the usage of your water heating system.
+Taking steps towards energy efficiency doesn’t have to be expensive – you can do little things like allowing for natural light in your living space, insulating your home with thick curtains, reducing water pressure in your shower heads, and minimising the usage of your water heating system.

-Keeping track of the difference these little changes will allow you to set realistic goals for the future of energy usage in your household.
-Monitor your energy efficiency and encourage your family to do the same – for both yourselves and your carbon footprint.
+Keeping track of the difference in these little changes will allow you to set realistic goals for the future of energy usage in your household.
+Monitor your energy efficiency and encourage your family to do the same for yourselves and your carbon footprint.